fzaamir/aztec-sequencer-node-auto-setup/README.md

 ---

 ## ✨ Features

-* 🔧 Auto-installs Docker, Compose & required dependencies
+* 🔧 Automatically installs Docker, Docker Compose, and all required dependencies
-* 🔐 Configures UFW firewall securely
+* 🔐 Sets up a secure UFW firewall configuration
-* 🌐 Detects and applies your public IP automatically
+* 🌐 Automatically detects and applies your public IP address
-* 🧠 Prompts for ETH key, public address, RPC & Beacon URLs
+* 🧠 Prompts for Ethereum private key, public address, RPC, and Beacon URLs
-* 🐳 Runs node in Docker Compose with auto-restart
+* 🐳 Runs the node using Docker Compose with auto-restart enabled
-* 📊 Fetches L2 block number & sync proof
+* 🔗 Displays your node's Peer ID
-* 🧹 Full reset option to wipe and reinitialize
+* 🧹 Includes a full reset option to wipe and reinitialize the environment
-* 🖥️ Real-time log viewer
+* 🖥️ Provides a real-time log viewer for live monitoring
-* 📋 Interactive menu for full control
+* 📋 Offers an interactive menu for complete control

 ---